mike76-dev/sia-satellite/RENT.md

 Once your `renterd` is fully synced, navigate to the Satellite page and enter the following configuration:
 ```
 Address:        the network address of the Satellite including the port number
 Mux Port:       the port of the Satellite listening to RHP3 calls (defaults to 9993)
 Public Key:     the public key displayed on the Account page of the Satellite portal,
                 without the 'ed25519:' prefix
 Renter Seed:    the renter seed displayed on the Account page of the Satellite portal
+Encrypt Data:   check if you want your data to be encrypted before uploading (see above)
+Encryption Key: the key used to encrypt your data; you can use this key to view and
+                download your files on the Satellite web portal
+                (this is a read-only field)
 ```
 When you have finished, enable the Satellite and save the config.